Cass Review: Response from UK political parties and public bodies

 Conservative Prime Minister at the time Rishi Sunak said that the findings "shine a spotlight" on the need for a cautious approach to child and adolescent gender care.
 In their manifesto for the 2024 United Kingdom general election, the Conservatives promised to implement the Cass Review recommendations.

 Wes Streeting, the Labour shadow Health Secretary at the time, welcomed the final report, saying it was "a watershed moment for the NHS's gender identity services".
 Both Streeting and then Shadow Home Secretary Yvette Cooper said Labour would implement the report's recommendations in full.
 In its statement, LGBT+ Labour urged their party to "exercise caution in responding to the review", saying that while it got things right, it had "received credible criticism from trans advocacy groups and researchers".

-In April 2024, the Green Party of England and Wales released a statement on the review.
-This was withdrawn an hour later, after the LGBTIQA+ Greens threatened to remove support for their party's leaders.
+In April 2024, the Green Party of England and Wales released a statement supporting the review.
+This was withdrawn an hour later, after LGBTIQA+ Greens threatened to remove support for their party's leaders.
 The withdrawal was criticised by gender-critical members.

 The Equality and Human Rights Commission, a non-departmental public body, described the Cass Review as a "vital milestone" and called for all service providers to fully implement its recommendations.